Baia Mare: Modern period

+Cyanide spill

 On 30 January 2000, Baia Mare was the site of what has been considered Europe's worst ecological disaster since Chernobyl, which took place at gold mining company Aurul, a joint-venture of the Australian company Esmeralda Exploration and the Romanian government.
 The tailing dam at the gold processing plant broke and 100000 m3 70 tons of toxic cyanide and heavy metal-laced waste water escaped into the River Tisza and into Hungary, making its way into the Danube and affecting Romania, Hungary, Ukraine, Serbia, and Bulgaria.
 More than 1,400 tons of fish, numerous eagles, storks and otters died.
 Scientists fear the release may have led to the ultimate extinction of at least five fish species.
 Despite the accident's happening in Romania, much of the adverse effects were suffered in Hungary.
 The accident prompted Hungary to ban the use of cyanide in gold processing and it has urged the rest of Europe to do the same.

-Since 2013, local romani businessman Daniel Boldor has been operating out of the CUPROM mine and refinery outside of Baia Mare, selling what he claims are under-extracted Ore concentrate shipments to international metal traders in China, South Korea, Thailand, and the United States.
+Since 2013, local Romanian (Romani) businessman Daniel Boldor has been operating out of the CUPROM mine and refinery outside of Baia Mare, selling what he claims are under-extracted ore concentrate shipments to international metal traders in China, South Korea, Thailand, and the United States.
 Based on claims that the material was, in fact, worthless mining sludge, the public prosecutor's office in Constanța filed an indictment against Boldor in June 2018 on charges of money laundering, customs fraud, document forgery, the collection and transport of hazardous waste, and tax evasion.